Yu Hai: International career

 Yu was a member of the Chinese under-23 national team and was expected to lead the team in the 2008 Summer Olympics; however, he was dropped from the team due to cruciate ligament damage.
 He eventually graduated to the senior team when he returned to the Chinese Super League and gained regular playing time with Shaanxi Chanba.
 He made his international debut on 4 June 2009 in a 4–1 loss against Saudi Arabia.
 Despite the defeat, Yu would go on to establish himself as a regular and be included in the squad that won the 2010 East Asian Football Championship.
 This would then lead to a call-up for the squad that took part in the 2011 AFC Asian Cup.

 On 24 December 2014, Yu was named in China's squad for the 2015 AFC Asian Cup.
-In the team's opening group match, he scored the winning goal as China won 1–0 against Saudi Arabia.
+In the team's opening group match, he scored the winning goal, a deflected free kick as China won 1–0 against Saudi Arabia.